 - Friday: Legs

-Looking at it now, many would laugh BUT surprisingly enough, I packed some muscle mass with that routines just because I was following without knowing one of the most important rules for muscle growth: Progressive Overload + loads of food = WIN
+Looking at it now, many would laugh.
+Surprisingly enough, I packed some muscle mass with those routines just because I was eating enough and getting stronger.

 - upper/lower 4 times per week